alex88/alexfu.it/source/posts/2013-10-22-symfony-benchmark-on-hhvm.md

 ### Complexity heads up!

-This is just an hello world example, as pointed out on Twitter by <a href="https://twitter.com/chregu/status/392675452663640064" target="_blank">@chregu</a> when more work has to be done by PHP, HHVM performs better than PHP 5.5 + OPcache.
+This is just an hello world example, as pointed out on Twitter by [@chregu](https://twitter.com/chregu/status/392675452663640064){:target='_blank'} when more work has to be done by PHP, HHVM performs better than PHP 5.5 + OPcache.

 As a simple test I've tried to run this function: